Incubator’s Competitive Advantages in the Music Industry

 Being able to see the moment songs are birthed and know what led to that moment will get audiences more invested in the music.

 It’s hard to admit, but AI will be able to make music that’s indistinguishable from human-made music.
-And it will be able able to make it in minutes.
+And it will be able to make it in minutes.

 Incubator is trying to carve out a place in the music industry but we’re not competing on the quality of the music.
 We’ll provide something no one else is: a coherent, accessible story behind the music.

-How it was made, who made it, what it’s about.
-The journey from ideation to performance will be part of the listening experience.
-The human experience of people creating art together.
-That’s something AI can never compete with.
+How the music was made, who made it, and what it’s about.
+The journey from ideation to performance will make the listening experience more meaningful.

 Most music today exists in a vacuum.
 It’s a 3 minute poem set to music that people can research to find bits of lore about.